officialparacite/Minimal_HTTPS_Client/README.md

 # HTTPS Client in C using OpenSSL

-This repository contains two simple HTTPS clients written in C using OpenSSL.
-These programs demonstrate how to make secure HTTP requests over SSL/TLS using the OpenSSL library.
+This repository contains a simple HTTPS client written in C using OpenSSL.
+The program demonstrates how to make secure HTTP requests over SSL/TLS using the OpenSSL library.

 ## Files